-Birthplace/Resides: Spartanburg, South Carolina / Spartanburg, South Carolina / Spartanburg, South Carolina Major League Service: None
+Birthplace/Resides: Spartanburg, South Carolina / Spartanburg, South Carolina / Spartanburg, South Carolina

+Major League Service: None

-Obtained: Claimed off waivers from Minnesota, February 1, 2010 Contract Status: First year of a one-year contract through 2010.
+Obtained: Claimed off waivers from Minnesota, February 1, 2010

-- Began the season at Triple-A Sacramento but was recalled April 27 after hitting .333 with a home run and eight RBI in 16 games with the River Cats. - Made his Major League debut April 28 at Tampa Bay and went 0 for 2 as a late inning replacement at second base. - Singled off Josh Roenicke in the ninth inning April 30 at Toronto for his first ML hit. - Was optioned to Sacramento May 4.
+- Began the season at Triple-A Sacramento but was recalled April 27 after hitting .333 with a home run and eight RBI in 16 games with the River Cats. - Made his Major League debut April 28 at Tampa Bay and went 0 for 2 as a late inning replacement at second base. - Singled off Josh Roenicke in the ninth inning April 30 at Toronto for his first ML hit. - Was optioned to Sacramento May 4. - Was batting .332 with the River Cats when he was recalled by the A's August 13...had the fifth best batting average in the Pacific Coast League at the time of his promotion.